flume/enthistory/README.md

 		enthistory.WithImmutableFields(),
 		// Without this line, all triggers will be used as the default enthistory.WithTriggers(enthistory.OpTypeInsert),
+		// Enable reverse edges from history to original entities enthistory.WithReverseEdge(),
 	); err != nil {
 		log.Fatal(fmt.Sprintf("running enthistory codegen: %v", err))
 	}